Suunto Core 2: A Garmin Fenix With a 2-Year Battery?

 Will the Suunto Core 2 have GPS?

-The FCC filing does not reference any GNSS or GPS receiver, but the filing covers radio interfaces only and does not exhaust the watch’s feature set.
+The FCC filing does not reference any GNSS or GPS receiver; it covers radio interfaces only and does not exhaust the watch’s feature set.
 Modern low-power GNSS chipsets are compatible with coin-cell power budgets when used in short bursts rather than continuous tracking.
 Suunto has not confirmed the GPS position either way.

 Will the Suunto Core 2 have wrist heart rate?